bendatsko/xPayloadSystem/README.md

 Firmware and data analysis software written for Team X's payload system: a payload launched into the stratosphere on a weather balloon.
 Completed as part of ENGR100-950 at the Univeristy of Michigan.

-Check out this brief project overview:
+Check out this brief project overview by clicking on the video thumbnail:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/DhZ-bQsRDM8/0.jpg)](https://www.youtube.com/watch?v=DhZ-bQsRDM8)